SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 ![One of the interactive explorations where users can see how hypothetical risk units would fare under $l_{\%}$ and $l_{\sigma}$.
 The example shown demonstrates how a high stability unit could see a claim for a bad year under $l_{\sigma}$ but not $l_{\%}$.](./img/yield_sim.png "One of the interactive explorations where users can see how hypothetical risk units would fare under $l_{\%}$ and $l_{\sigma}$.
 The example shown demonstrates how a high stability unit could see a claim for a bad year under $l_{\sigma}$ but not $l_{\%}$."){ width=95% #fig:stdev }

 These public interactive visualizations allow for further exploration of our modeling such as different loss thresholds for other insurance products, finding relationships of outcomes to different climate variables, answering geographically specific questions beyond the scope of this study, and modification of machine learning parameters to understand performance.
-In preparation for this open science release, our Supplemental Materials also report briefly on experiences from a 9 person "real-world" workshop co-exploring these results similar to @pottinger_combining_2023, offering feedback^[We collect information about the tool only, falling under "quality assurance" activity.
+In preparation for this open science release, supplemental also reports briefly on experiences from a 9 person "real-world" workshop co-exploring these results similar to @pottinger_combining_2023, offering feedback^[We collect information about the tool only, falling under "quality assurance" activity.
 IRB questionnaire on file.] on and refining tool design.

 \bigskip